Dale Wilkinson Memorial Crisis FundFunding Guidelines

 Annie is a non pro reiner and someone suggested she apply to the RHF Crisis Fund.
 Annie’s recovery was long and hard but the Crisis Fund helped take some of the pressure away.
 Despite her horrific injuries, she was able to qualify and get to the NRHA Australian Affiliate Championship Show in less than 12 months after getting back on a horse.
 She didn’t do very well at that show but she was there-and is very grateful to the Crisis Fund for helping to make that happen.
 “The Crisis Fund is a great program.
 You never imagine you will be involved in a freak accident but people are.
 I was one of those people and am just so grateful that the NRHA had the foresight to establish a fund for situations like this.
 It says to me that the NRHA really cares about its members.”

-A teaching style that reflects Wilkinson's support for up-and-coming Reiners.
-The Hall of Fame's first inductee and without question one of Reining's most well-respected iconic legends, Wilkinson was often referred to as the "Father of Modern-Day Reining."
+The NRHA Hall of Fame's first inductee and without question one of Reining's most well-respected iconic legends, Wilkinson was often referred to as the "Father of Modern-Day Reining."
 An educator and teacher with an unquenchable thirst for knowledge about his favorite subject - the horse, Wilkinson cofounded the University of Findlay Equestrian Program in 1976 and is the only rider to win the National Reining Horse Association Futurity and the National Cutting Horse Association Futurity.

 Wilkinson has been an instrumental part of the Reining industry from the very beginning local shows to the strong international presence that we now enjoy.